-Following the development of a nonlinear static finite element program a companion program was started to study nonlinear dynamic problems.
-Parallel formulations were made for the latter problem, with some expectations, that the dynamic, problem yould yield to a similar approach.
-In the event it, turned out that there were sufficient shortcomings in the convergence properties of the element used, and in the numerical procedures adopted for the integration of the equations in time and space, to cause considerable delays in the progress of the study.
+Bollowing the development of a nonlinear static finite element program a companion program was started to study nonlinear dynamic problems.
+(Parallel formulations were made for the latter problem, with some expectations that the dynamic problem would yield to a similar approach ...
+In the event it turned out that there were sufficient shortcomings in the convergence properties of the element, used, and in the numerical procedures adopted for the integration of the equations, in time and space, to cause considerable delays in the progress of the study.
 This paper presents a synopsis of the results obtained to date which are described more completely in [4].
-As in the static problem [2], the writers set out to develop a base on which a general purpose finite element program could , be built for analyzing nonijnear dynamic problems .
-This procedure seemed the most expedient approach since much common programming could be utilized from the static program. , - X - .

-11. REVIEW OF LITERATURE
+As in the static problem [2], the writers set out to develop a base on which a general purpose finite element program could be built for analyzing nonlinear dynamic problems.
+This procedure seemed the most expedient approach since much common programming could be utilized from the 0,000 10 1-1' t the second second second second second second second second second second second second second second second se 11, REVIEW OF LITERATURE

-Rolling.
-It is interesting to note that the original development of the finite element method was directed to the solution of dynamic problems [5].
-The emphasis rapidly switched to static solutions and it is only recently that its potential for solving complex dynamic problems is being realized.
-The earliest at a march the examples in the literature of the solution of a dynamic problem using the finite element method are those given in [6] and [7] where the linear solution for a shallow shell cap under a step pressure load was given.
+4 16 B It is interesting to mote that the original development of the finite element method was directed to the solution of dynamic problems [5].
+The emphasis rapidly switched to static solutions, and it is only recently that its potential for solving complex dynamic problems is being realized.
+The earliest examples in the literature of the solution of a dynamic problem using the finiti element method are those given in [6] and [7] where the linear solution for a (shallow shell cap under a step pressure load was given.
 A more recent and more general application of the method to linear problems was illustrated in [8] where a nuclear containment vessel, an earth dam, and other complex structures are examined.